 Each year SecTor hosts a variety of activities in conjunction with conference sessions.
-Here are just some of the activities we have lined up for SecTor 2017.
+Here are just some of the activities you can expect from SecTor 2022.

-The Lock Pick Village at SecTor provides attendees the opportunity to get hands on with physical security education.
-Each year, Schuyler Towne and his crew dream up something new that will incorporate more than just lock picking, making you think through a variety of challenges.
-The Lock Pick Village will have a huge collection of locks and tools on site for attendees to try their hand at.
-Learn the fundamentals of security engineering by exploring locks and attacks from all over the world and throughout history, and put what you’ve learned into practice by competing in this year’s contest.
+The Lock Pick Village at SecTor will provide attendees with an opportunity to get hands on with physical security education.
+Our lock pick experts offer demos and will answer questions about the art of picking locks.
+On site will be a huge collection of locks for attendees to try their hand at.
+Participants will learn the fundamentals of security engineering by exploring locks and attacks from all over the world and throughout history and will be able to put what they learn into practice.

 The IoT Hack Lab by Tripwire will return in 2020 to provide attendees with the opportunity to learn the IoT hacking tradecraft.
 The Hack Lab will consist of a wide range of ‘smart’ devices, and laptops running a customized Kali Linux installation complete with self-contained virtual hack targets and additional tools.
 Tripwire researchers will be on-hand to help attendees navigate the world of device hacking using techniques which have netted hundreds of vulnerabilities and top place in the SOHOpelessly Broken competition at DEF CON 23.
 With plenty of available gear and a little bit of time, the Hack Lab gives attendees the ability to conduct effective penetration testing on embedded devices.